RFAs

 2. Schedule consultation meeting with RC staff.
 Consultation meetings provide an opportunity to discuss and clarify college applications.
 Please select your consultation time on the Google form.

-3. Revise and update application and budget grid based on consultation meeting discussion.
+3. Revise and update application and budget template based on consultation meeting discussion.
 This will become the scope of work (SOW) for the contract.

 4. Upon receiving the contract, obtain appropriate signatures and return to RC Fiscal (Sally Cox and Sue Fisher).